This blog post contains interactive visualizations that may not work well on older web browsers and mobile devices.

 A Simulation of Grid Cells in Action

-Click or touch here to start the interactive visualization below, where you can see an object moving through a 2-dimensional space, which wraps at the edges.
+Move your cursor over the the interactive visualization below, where you can see an object moving through a 2-dimensional space, which wraps at the edges.
+You can also check the “Random Walk” box to start the animation automatically.
 This 2D space is being mapped by 3 grid cells (red, blue, and green).
-The color splotches are each grid cell's firing fields, or the locations in the space where the cell has fired recently in response to the object's location.
+The color splotches are each grid cell’s firing fields, or the locations in the space where the cell has fired recently in response to the object’s location.
 These spikes fade away as they are replaced with new firings as the object moves through the space.

 As the grid cells’ firing fields fill in, notice they project slightly differently across the space.
 Each one has a different orientation and scale.
 But they all create the same spaced pattern.